puppetlabs-toy-chest/crossfader/README.md

     eval "$(/opt/crossfader/bin/crossfader shellinit)"

 This could be added to the shell initialization files.
-For example, in `~/.zshrc`:
+For example if you're using zsh then add this line to `~/.zshrc`:

     echo '[ -x /opt/crossfader/bin/crossfader ] && eval "$(/opt/crossfader/bin/crossfader shellinit)"' >> ~/.zshrc

+Or if you're using BASH add this line to your `~/.bash_profile`:

+    echo '[ -x /opt/crossfader/bin/crossfader ] && eval "$(/opt/crossfader/bin/crossfader shellinit)"' >> ~/.bash_profile

 Related Work
 ====